 NOTE: Failing to run the vacuum or failing to use the system at all will see everyone dead from suffocation!!!
 Sealing a room without a filtered air system is just like putting a plastic bag over your head.
 You will run out of breathable air!
 Do not follow any FEMA sealed-room instructions without using a filtered air supply!!!

 I know, Gaye, you have read my book and realize how important this issue is.
 Please feel free to share this letter of concern with your readers.

 How to Shelter in Place

 For a downloadable flyer, check out this document from the State of Washington Emergency Management Division: Sheltering in Place – Creating a “Safe Room” in Your Home.
-Just don’t forget that you will also need some emergency air as well a food, water, lighting and amusement (games, puzzles, reading material) to get you through the sheltering period.
+Just don’t forget that you will also need some emergency air as well as food, water, lighting, and amusement (games, puzzles, reading material) to get you through the sheltering period.

 The Final Word

 In our effort to be prepared, it is easy to overlook some of the basics.
 Having clean, filtered air during a pandemic can be coupled with protective face masks thus assuring that you will be as safe as you can be.

 For more information about hunkering down safely during a pandemic or really, at any other time you need to stay put, be sure to read Preparing to Hunker Down in Place and Surgical Masks for the Survival Kit.

 Bargain Bin: Below you will find links related to today’s article.
 Most if not all are basic preps you should have on hand, pandemic or not.

 Emergency Air for Shelter-In-Place Preppers and Home Built Bunkers: By FJ Bohan.
 Sheltering in place by sealing in a room is problematic at best since your supply of breathable air is limited.
 The system detailed in this book allows anyone to breathe safely while under threat and while following FEMA guidelines for sheltering-in-place.